ARelaxedScholar/Mercury/README.md

 **License**: MIT | **Docs**

+## Status

+⚠️ This library is in early development (0.x).
+The API may change.

 ## Why?
 Because I could.
 And because Python is for the weak
 #### (Jk, I love you Python, <3).